Most Popular JMS Interview Questions and Answers for Fresher and Experienced professionals:

-Q #30) How to handle non-Transacted sessions with respect to JMS?
+Q #30) How to handle non-transacted sessions with respect to JMS?

-Ans: In case of non-transacted sessions, messages are acknowledged on the basis of the argument passed while creating a session object of QueueSession or TopicSession method.
+Answer: In case of non-transacted sessions, messages are acknowledged on the basis of the argument passed while creating a session object of QueueSession or TopicSession method.

 The below options are generally used according to the business requirements:

-- Session.AUTO_ACKNOWLEDGE: If one passes this argument while creating a session object then, if JMSException occurs, then reliable consumer waits for a few seconds and then calls the method MessageConsumer.receive to receive the messages again.
+- Session.AUTO_ACKNOWLEDGE: If one passes this argument while creating a session object then, if JMSException occurs, then a reliable consumer waits for a few seconds and then calls the method MessageConsumer.receive to receive the messages again.
 Due to failover, if any message is not delivered, then it will be redelivered.

 - Session.CLIENT_ACKNOWLEDGE: If one passes this argument while creating a session object then, if JMSException occurs, the consumer calls Session.recover before calling Message.aknowledge or MessageConsumer.receive, because Session.recover is responsible for recovering and redelivering unacknowledged messages.

-- Session.DUPS_OK_ACKNOWLEDGE: If one passes this argument while creating a session object then, if JMSException occurs, then reliable consumer waits for a few seconds and then calls the method MessageConsumer.receive to receive the messages again.
+- Session.DUPS_OK_ACKNOWLEDGE: If one passes this argument while creating a session object then, if JMSException occurs, then a reliable consumer waits for a few seconds and then calls the method MessageConsumer.receive to receive the messages again.
 But here one can receive duplicate messages or same messages redelivered as in this mode before failover, acknowledged messages may be redelivered.

 Note: Here in the example code I have used QueueSession, but one can use TopicSession to pass these arguments.